yodrew/yodrew.github.io/_pages/reports/365-day-yogi.md

 navnext: 3-day-sith-bathchamber
 ---

 [This story originally came from [Rhio's website](https://hookedonraw.com/compilation-2-june-2002/).
 I finally got a rare copy of the book mentioned.
 I photographed it, extracted the text, and published it as [Maharaj](/f/maharaj).
-The excerpt below is from [chapter 27](/f/maharaj#chapter-27) I compared the two texts and restored some lines that Rhio deleted.
+The excerpt below is from [chapter 27](/f/maharaj#chapter-27) I compared the two texts and restored a handful of lines that Rhio deleted.
 -ad

 ~